SWEGroup39/GatorChatApp/API_Documentation.md

 ### Requirements and Error Messages
 - The **"Get Conversation"** function must have a valid conversation that exists in the database, or else "Conversation not found." will be returned.
-- The **"Search for Message"** function must have a valid message that exists in the database, or else "No messages found." will be returned.
+- The **"Search for Message in ALL/ONE Conversation(s)"** functions must have a valid message that exists in the database, or else "No messages found." will be returned.
 - If the **"Get ALL Messages"** function cannot locate any messages, then "Messages not found" will be returned.
 - An **Internal Server Error** will be returned if there are errors regarding the database connection or the query itself.
 - Otherwise, the message(s) will be returned along with a successful console log message.